-Winston’s Wish can design training to meet the particular needs of your organisation or group and work closely with you.
+Winston’s Wish designs training programmes to meet the particular needs of your organisation or group and work closely with you.

-After initial contact with our training co-ordinator, we can provide you with a Training Request Information Pack (TRIP) to help you to consider all your training requirements and cost and resourcing implications.
+After initial contact with our coordinator, we can provide you with a Training Request Information Pack (TRIP) to help you to consider all your requirements and cost and resourcing implications.

-We will work with you to ensure that the training will cover all identified aims and learning objectives.
+We will work with you to ensure that the session will cover all identified aims and learning objectives.

 “It is not often that all staff walk away from a course all saying how much they enjoyed it, how relevant it was from all angles.
 The pace of the INSET, the variations of tasks with some opportunity for lighter moments was terrific.
 Yes it was emotional, draining but also very reassuring.”

-Each year our experienced practitioners take part in many conferences and seminars as guest speakers and workshop leaders.
+Each year our experienced practitioners participate in many conferences and seminars as guest speakers and workshop leaders.

 Our presentations are based directly on our practical experience of supporting bereaved children and their families.

-Please click here to see which upcoming conferences we are speaking.
+Please contact Cyndi to see which upcoming conferences we are speaking.

-Download a Training Request Form to capture your Conference or seminar requirements.
+Download a Request Form to capture your Conference or seminar requirements.

 Winston’s Wish can also provide a consultancy service to those who may be developing bereavement services or would like to set up local training and support.
 Please contact us on 01242 515157 or email firstname.lastname@example.org to discuss your individual requirements

-We also have a range of publications and resources that may be of interest in our online shop.
+We also have a range of publications and resources that may be of interest on our online shop.